-Anyway, it is wise to carry out a mapping even in this case..
+Anyway, it is wise to carry out a mapping even in this case.

-- At the moment, an interference is being evaluated - Therefore, a mapping is carried out including the presently measured echoes - The range to be suppressed is suggested in the "range of mapping" (052) function dist. too big dist. unknown manual
+- At the moment, an interference is being evaluated - Therefore, a mapping is carried out including the presently measured echoes - The range to be suppressed is suggested in the "range of mapping" (052) function dist. unknown manual